kriticalflare/Sem2SPA/README.md

 Sem2SPA

-Just a collection of Assignments done to track and see progress
+Just a collection of SPA Assignments done to track progress

+Contributers:
+     Barath Nadar